 Both types of data are critical—so make sure you’re collecting both!

-Analyze user feedback on a regular basis.
+Analyze on a regular basis.

-Don’t wait until you have a problem to start analyzing your user feedback data.
+Don’t wait until you have a problem to start analyzing your customer feedback data.
 Set up a regular cadence for collecting and analyzing data (weekly, bi-weekly, monthly, etc.), so you can identify issues early—and prevent them from becoming bigger issues down the road.

 Take action based on your findings.

 Once you’ve analyzed your user feedback data, it’s time to take action!
 Use what you’ve learned to make improvements to your product—and keep your users happy.
-For instance, your user feedback insights can help inform your product roadmap.
+For instance, your customer feedback insights can help inform your product roadmap.

 Rinse and repeat!